Luscsus/TwitchClipsUploader/README.md

 - simple_youtube_api (pip install simple-youtube-api)
 # How to use:
 1. First fork this repository.
+2. Change the app.json to suit your project
-2. Follow the guide here: https://support.google.com/cloud/answer/6158849?hl=en#zippy=%2Cuser-consent%2Cpublic-and-internal-applications%2Cauthorized-domains.
+3. Follow the guide here: https://support.google.com/cloud/answer/6158849?hl=en#zippy=%2Cuser-consent%2Cpublic-and-internal-applications%2Cauthorized-domains.
 And download the client secret key to your forked repository.
-3. Create a twitch aplication here: https://dev.twitch.tv/console/apps.
+4. Create a twitch aplication here: https://dev.twitch.tv/console/apps.
 Set the name, set the Oauth Redirect URL to https://localhost, set the category to Analytics tool.
-4. Open the TwitchClipsUploader.py script and set the variable ClientID to your Twitch application client ID.
+5. Open the TwitchClipsUploader.py script and set the variable ClientID to your Twitch application client ID.
-5. Complete the youtube audit form here: https://support.google.com/youtube/contact/yt_api_form?hl=en (If you don't do this your videos will be set to private)
+6. Complete the youtube audit form here: https://support.google.com/youtube/contact/yt_api_form?hl=en (If you don't do this your videos will be set to private)
-6. Deploy to heroku:
+7. Deploy to heroku:
 <a href="https://heroku.com/deploy?template=https://github.com/Luscsus/TwitchClipsUploader">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>